-- 4.1.1 A preliminary quantitative analysis of stability across the Proposed Scheme has been undertaken using GIS to inform the overall hazard and risk assessment.
+- 4.1.1 A preliminary quantitative analysis of stability across the Proposed Scheme has been undertaken using GIS, to inform the overall hazard and risk assessment.
 To do so, an infinite slope analysis has been used to calculate a FoS for the slope, in accordance with 'Peat Landslide Hazard and Risk Assessments: Best Practice Guide for Proposed Electricity Generation Developments' (Scottish Executive, 2006).
 This analysis requires the following input parameters:

 - Unit weight of soil (kN/m)

 - Unit weight of water (kN/m)

 - Effective cohesion c' (kPa)

 - Effective angle of internal friction $\varphi'$ (°)

 - Slope angle (°)

 - Vertical depth of peat (m)

 - The vertical height of the water table above the slide plane (taken to be the base of the peat), expressed as fraction of the soil thickness above the slide plane.

-- 4.1.2 Two scenarios have been tested in the analysis: 'worst case', which uses the worst possible values for each parameter; and a 'moderately conservative case', which uses more credible, but still pessimistic, values.
-The values for each of the parameters, and the source of those values are summarised in Table 1.
+- 4.1.2 Two broad scenarios have been tested in the analysis, a 'worst case' and a 'moderately conservative case'.
+The values selected for each parameter, and the source of those values are summarised in Table 1.

-Parameter 'Worst case' 'Moderately conservative case' Unit weight of soil (kN/m ) 14.52 (measured maximum) 8.76 (measured average) Unit weight of water (kN/m ) 9.81 9.81 Effective cohesion c' (kPa) 2 (Halcrow, 2012) 5 (Mouchel, 2013) Effective angle of internal friction φ' (°) 5 (Mouchel, 2013) 20 (Halcrow, 2012) (lowest value in scenario testing, less than φ' in most fibrous peats) Slope angle (°) Location-specific (Engineering Digital Terrain Model (DTM)) Location-specific (Engineering DTM) Vertical depth of peat (m) Location-specific (Peat depth model) Location-specific (Peat depth model)
+Parameter 'Worst case' 'Moderately conservative case' Unit weight of soil (kN/m ) 14.52 (measured maximum) 8.76 (measured average) Unit weight of water (kN/m ) 9.81 9.81 Effective cohesion c' (kPa) 2 (Halcrow, 2012) 5 (Mouchel, 2013) Effective angle of internal friction $\phi$ ' (°) 5 (Mouchel, 2013) 20 (Halcrow, 2012) (lowest value in scenario testing, less than $\phi$ ' in most fibrous peats) Slope angle (°) Location-specific (Engineering Digital Terrain Model (DTM)) Location-specific (Engineering DTM) Vertical depth of peat (m) Location-specific (Peat depth model) Location-specific (Peat depth model)